 The thermostat is a device that maintains the correct temperature inside the dryer and also shuts off the heat at the correct point during the drying cycle.

-Faulty Heating Element
+Reason 3 - Faulty Heating Element Won't Produce Heat

+The heating element is the part of the dryer that gets very hot.
 If the heating element is broken, it isn’t something that you can fix — it will need to be replaced.

 The flex vent is the short and flexible vent hose behind the dryer that connects to the wall duct.

-Fully pull back the dryer and remove the flex vent — it will either come off right away, or you will have to remove a small metal clamp.
+The easiest way to check the flex vent is to pull back the dryer so you have access to the vent.
+It will either come off right away, or you will have to remove a small metal clamp and maybe some metal tape.
 Check the hose for any type of lint clog or damage.

+The wall duct is the rigid and metal duct that is inside the wall, ceiling, or attic — and terminates to the exterior.
 This duct frequently gets clogged with bird nests, lint, and sometimes even fills up with water (due to condensation).

 The easiest way to check for a clogged duct is to turn on the dryer, and then to check for air flow from the exterior cover on the outside.
 Air flow should be strong and not weak, and the flapper should be fully open when the dryer is on.